gummyworm/monster/docs/debugger.md

 ### STEPPING THROUGH CODE

+There are a variety of ways to execute the program that allow us to gather quite a lot of information about the instructions we executed.
+The debugger also contains a 6502 simulator.
+This simulato knows what registers an instruction uses/modifies, the effective address that is read/written, and mode.

+How does this help us, the user?
+For example, when an instruction affects a given register, that register is highlighted in the debugger *even if the register value hasn't changed*.
+We can also activate a watch even if we don't store a new value to it.
+We can even activate a watch when a value is loaded from the watched address.

+The simulator also counts cycles, allowing us to keep track of how many have elapsed since the program began or the stopwatch was reset.

 #### STEP INTO (`z`)

-Stepping is a common way to debug a program line-by-line.
-Stepping _into_ code will, if possible, return to the debugger after the next instruction (the one currently highlighted if we have debug information) is executed.
-There is a scenario where this is not possible: if the next instruction is in ROM.
-In this case, step _into_ behaves the same as step _over_: execution begins after the current instruction.
-Note that because we don't know what will happen in ROM, it is possible execution will never return to the debugger.
+Stepping _into_ code will return to the debugger after the next instruction (the one currently highlighted if we have debug information) is executed.

-Keeping in mind the aforementioned caveat with ROM, stepping _into_ code gives us a lot of information about the instructions we are executed.
-The debugger behaves almost as a 6502 simulator in this scenario.
-When an instruction that affects a given register, that register is highlighted *even if the register value hasn't changed*.
-The same is true of watches.
-We can activate a watch even if we don't store a new value to it.
-In fact, we can activate them when a value is loaded.

 #### STEP OVER (`s`)